- This event has passed.

 May 19 @ 9:00 am - 11:00 am| Free

-On the 3rd Saturday of every month from 8:30 a.m. to 10:30 a.m., join GTM Research Reserve docents for a beach walk at the Guana North Beach location.
+On the 3rd Saturday of every month from 9-11 am, join GTM Research Reserve docents for a beach walk at the Guana South Beach location.
 Learn about the animals that call the beach their home as well as seashells and other interesting facts.
 This is a “Beaches 101” experience that the entire family will enjoy.
 There is a $3/per vehicle parking fee.
-Click HERE for a map to the North Beach parking lot.
+Click HERE for a map to the South Beach parking lot.
+This parking lot is wheelchair accessible.

-After the walk, visit the GTM Research Reserve Environmental Education Center (EEC) or enjoy our many miles of trails.
-The EEC is located at 505 Guana River Road, Ponte Vedra Beach, FL 32082.
-Admission into the EEC is free.
-Please CLICK HERE to reserve a spot for the Beach Exploration online, or call (904) 823-4500.
+After the walk, visit the GTM Research Reserve Visitor Center or enjoy our many miles of trails.
+The Center is located at 505 Guana River Road, Ponte Vedra Beach, FL 32082.
+Admission into the Visitor Center is free.
+Please CLICK HERE to reserve a spot online for the Beach Exploration.

 Frequently Asked Questions